 What is Rapid Assessment?

 Frequently correctional nurses practice with few other health care staff present.
 We must “keep an eye on” the health of many inmates.
-The rapid assessment triage process can help to identify patients needing immediate attention.
+The rapid assessment process can help to identify patients needing immediate attention.

 Pitfalls to Avoid

 There are three common problems that can arise when assessing a potentially changing patient’s condition.
 Keep these in mind when managing emergency patients.

 - Breakdown in communication: Communication is always a challenge in correctional health care.
 Frequently, a correctional officer first responds to a request for an urgent health evaluation.
 Thus, the patient must convince or convey a clear message that medical help is needed.
 Communication may not be clear or the officer may be distracted by other tasks.
 Once contacted, the nurse may need to prioritize his/her/their current workload to assess the patient; as in the situation described in the introduction of this post.
 Once completed, this assessment may need to be communicated to a medical practitioner.
 Communication can break down at any point in the process.

 - Failure to recognize early signs of deterioration: Talking through bars and assessing the patient by looking briefly as he/she/they sit on the bed is not an adequate assessment.
 We know that in the correctional environment, sometimes it is difficult to make arrangements for a thorough assessment, but it is the nurse’s responsibility and obligation to the patient to do so.
 When an inadequate assessment is done, the signs of deterioration in condition can be missed.
 In settings where infirmary or observation cells are available, patients determined to need closer or more frequent monitoring can be moved to a location that facilitates this very important health need.